-It is really important that you fill this in as accurately as you can, and that you send it back to school as soon as possible.
+It is really important that you check this form and make any changes before sending it back to school as soon as possible.

-If anything changes with your home life or your child’s health during the year please send a note into school so we can update our records.
+If anything changes with telephone number, your home life or your child’s health during the academic year please send a note into school so we can update our records.

 There is more information about what we do with this information on the Privacy Notices page.

 MEDICINES IN SCHOOL

 If your child has been unwell please follow your doctor’s guidance about whether they should be at school.
 Please also see Public Health England’s guidance on on how long children should stay away from school for different types of illness.
 Children who have a ‘tummy bug’ and experience vomiting or diarrhoea should stay away from school until they have been clear of symptoms for 48 hours.
 For example, if they are sick at 8.00am on Monday, they will be able to return to school after 8.00am on Wednesday.

 We recommend that medications are administered by family members at home, but we are able to administer medications in school.
 If your child needs to have medication in school time (except blue inhalers) please read our Medication In School Policy (on the Policies page) and complete a medication consent form, and give it to the school office.

 Medicines must be brought by an adult to the school office – never given to children to look after.
 Prescribed medication packets must have a printed label printed showing the child’s name, prescribed dosage and frequency.
 When we give medicines to children we will have two adults attending and it will be recorded on an individual sheet for each child.

 The medication policies also applies to things like skin creams, lip balms, and throat sweets.